vaisberger/Talmud_project/README.md

 -  Implemented token overlap scoring for improved matching citation to mishna accuracy
 -  Final results validation in progress

+## Next Step: AI-Assisted Reimplementation

+The next phase of this project is to reimplement the system using Cursor (AI-assisted development).

+Since the expected results and validation criteria are already known, this phase focuses on:
+- Evaluating AI-assisted development workflows in a controlled setting
+- Comparing AI-generated code with the original implementation
+- Improving structure, readability, and maintainability
+- Strengthening unit tests and validation logic

+This allows direct comparison between the original and AI-assisted implementations while maintaining result correctness.

 ## Requirements
 ```
 Python 3.x